 In order to get the clearest soap possible, liquid soap is usually formulated using either a 0% lye discount (superfat) or even with a lye excess.
 The excess lye needs to be neutralized to make the soap milder on your skin.
 The soap making method you are using will determine the neutralization method you should use.

-Most people get started making liquid soap using the Catharine Failor method in Making Natural Liquid Soaps.
+Most people get started making liquid soap using the Catharine Failor method.
 The process works perfectly well, but some soap makers are confused by the way that her recipes all include a lye excess that must be neutralized.
 To neutralize liquid soap made using a Failor recipe:

 - Make either a 20% boric acid solution or a 33% borax (20 Mule Team) solution.